rethinc/vue-starter/vue-application/README.md

 npm run view-examples
 ```

-To add a new example add a vue component file with Example suffix (e.g MyButtonExample.vue) in `./view-examples/application/examples`
+To add a new example add a vue component file next to the component with a `.example.vue` suffix (e.g MyButton.example.vue).

 open browser at [http://localhost:3001](http://localhost:3001)